JiangWeibeta/MLIC/README.md

 For the versions of papers, we recommand the latest arxiv version.

+We also release the MLIC-Train-100K dataset on [HuggingFace](https://huggingface.co/datasets/Whiteboat/MLIC-Train-100K).

 <a href="https://star-history.com/#JiangWeibeta/MLIC&Date">
   <img src="https://api.star-history.com/svg?repos=JiangWeibeta/MLIC&type=Date" width="70%" alt="Star History Chart">
 </a>